 Being stronger, leaner, athletic and more capable in general will provide a very strong sense of empowerment.
 Not only does strength training have a positive effect on us physically, but it also shifts us on a mental and emotional level.
 Confidence and feelings of self-worth will skyrocket.
 You’ll develop a stronger “can do” attitude where anything and everything is possible.

 Having a little more muscle and a lot more strength will allow you to buffer wear and tear much more than the average person.
 You’ll have the capacity to move more efficiently, your joints will be stronger and you’ll be able to maintain optimal posture for longer periods of time.

 7. Disease Prevention

 Exercise in general is one of the best ways to fight and prevent chronic disease and illness.
-If you’re committed to a religious fitness regiment, you’ll also be decreasing your chances of cancer, heart disease, diabetes and much more.
+You’ll be decreasing your chances of cancer, heart disease, diabetes and much more.

 8. Improved Hormonal Profile

 Your strength training will also have an impact on your hormones.
-First, you’ll become more insulin sensitive which, in short, means that your body will require less insulin to lower your blood glucose levels.
-Second, your intense training will also promote the production of more growth hormone, a vital hormone that plays many rolls within the body from building muscle and oxidizing fat, to the health of your joints and the appearance of your skin.
+You’ll become more insulin sensitive which means that your body will require less insulin to lower your blood glucose levels.
+Your intense training will promote the production of growth hormone, a vital hormone that plays many rolls within the body.
+These include building muscle and oxidizing fat, the health of your joints and the appearance of your skin.

 I truly hope that this post has removed some of the negative associations with female strength training.
-I can speak first hand when I say that I’ve witnessed amazing transformations with my female clients simply by regularly incorporating strength training as their primary exercise protocol.
-We’ve eliminated chronic aches and pains, enhanced mood and well-being and promoted some amazing body re-compositions with the mind set that anything and everything is possible.
+I’ve witnessed amazing transformations with my female clients by incorporating strength training as their primary exercise protocol.
+We’ve eliminated chronic pain, enhanced mood and promoted amazing body re-compositions with the mind set that anything is possible.
 So go ahead, pick up that barbell, you’ll thank yourself for it.